exaexa/cuni-thesis-validator/README.md

 This image is meant to check the validity of provided PDF/A files according to university provided profile.

-Read more about validation here: [cuni.cz](https://cuni.cz/UK-7987.html)
+Read more about validation here: [cuni.cz/UK-7987](https://cuni.cz/UK-7987.html)

+The validation profile file (currently `UK-7987-version1-custom9.xml`) and the VeraPDF version are taken from the above page.
+If you spot a new version of the file, please open an issue here so that the docker image can be updated accordingly.

 # Usage